Banner Image

 We value staff who are enthusiastic, hardworking, and committed to working cooperatively as supportive members of our community to provide the best possible experience for campers and participants.

-Our summer staff team of approximately 135 is made up of a combination of full-time YMCA staff and other professionals, recent graduates, university, college, and high school students.
+Our summer staff team of approximately 135 is made up of a combination of full-time and seasonal YMCA staff.

-Working during the week of Family Camp, July 28 – August 3 2024, is part of your contract obligations.
-Please assume that you will be working this week.
+NOTE: Working during the week of Family Camp, July 27–August 1 2025, is part of contract obligations.
+Successful candidates should assume that they will be working this week.
 Please let us know during your interview if you require the week off.

 Counselling Team